iamvery/testing-workshop/doc/WORKSHOP.md

 end
 ```

-If you haven't used RSpec, don't fret.
-The syntax tends to be very intuitive.
-If you're feeling lost, check out [Treehouse][th-rspec] and [Code School][cs-rspec].
+This test reads easily to describe the app's behavior.

+> When two links exist, they are both visible on the page.

 Acceptance tests often read as if a user is interacting with the app.
 At the top, the conditions are set up for the test.
 Next, the user interacts with the app by visiting the page.
 Finally, observations are made about the content of the page that must be true for the feature to be implemented correctly.
-This structure of tests is often called ["Given-When-Then"][gwt].
+This structure of tests is often called ["Arrange-Act-Assert"][arrange-act-assert].

+If you haven't used RSpec, don't fret.
+The syntax is very intuitive.
+If you're interested in learning more, check out the book [Effective Testing with RSpec 3][rspec-book].
+There is also good intro material at [Treehouse][th-rspec] and [Code School][cs-rspec].

 ## A New Feature

-To make Pinster even more useful, each link should include its fetched page title as a preview.
+It's time to add a new feature to Pinster.
+Each link will include its fetched page title as a preview.
 Here are the requirements:

 - Given a link to some webpage exists.
 - When you view links.